-In this Recommendation, definitions with respect to earthing already introduced by the IEC [3] are used to maintain conformity.
-For convenience, they are reproduced in § 3.1.
-Definitions specific to telecommunication installations, and not covered by the IEC, are added in § 3.2.
+In this Recommendation, definitions with respect to earthing already introduced by the IEC in [IEC 60050-604] and [IEC 60050-826] are used to maintain conformity.
+For convenience, they are reproduced in clause 3.1.
+Definitions specific to telecommunication installations, and not covered by the IEC, are added in clause 3.2.

-3.1 IEC definitions

-The following definitions are taken from IEC 50 [3].
-The term "earthing network" is defined in Chapter 604, all others are in Chapter 826.

-3.1.1 earth

-The conductive mass of the earth, whose electric potential at any point is conventionally taken as equal to zero (in some countries the term "ground" is used instead of "earth").

-3.1.2 earth electrode

-A conductive part or a group of conductive parts in intimate contact with and providing an electrical connection with earth.

-3.1.3 earthing network

-The part of an earthing installation that is restricted to the earth electrodes and their interconnections.

-3.1.4 main earthing terminal

-A terminal or bar provided for the connection of protective conductors, including equipotential bonding conductors and conductors for functional earthing, if any, to the means of earthing.

-3.1.5 earthing conductor

-A protective conductor connecting the main earthing terminal or bar to the earth electrode.

-3.1.6 equipotential bonding

-Electrical connection putting various exposed conductive parts and extraneous conductive parts at a substantially equal potential.

-3.1.7 equipotential bonding conductor

-A protective conductor for ensuring equipotential bonding.

-3.1.8 neutral conductor (N)

-A conductor connected to the neutral point of a system and capable of contributing to the transmission of electrical energy.

-3.1.9 protective conductor (PE)

-A conductor required by some measures for protection against electric shock by electrically connecting any of the following parts:

-- exposed conductive parts;

-- extraneous conductive parts;

-- main earthing terminal;
+3.1 Terms defined elsewhere

+This Recommendation uses the following terms defined elsewhere:

+- 3.1.1 earth [IEC 60050-826]: The conductive mass of the earth, whose electric potential at any point is conventionally taken as equal to zero (in some countries the term "ground" is used instead of "earth"). - 3.1.2 earth electrode [IEC 60050-826]: A conductive part or a group of conductive parts in intimate contact with and providing an electrical connection with earth. - 3.1.3 earthing conductor [IEC 60050-826]: A protective conductor connecting the main earthing terminal or bar to the earth electrode. - 3.1.4 earthing network [IEC 60050-604]: The part of an earthing installation that is restricted to the earth electrodes and their interconnections. - 3.1.5 equipotential bonding [IEC 60050-826]: Electrical connection putting various exposed conductive parts and extraneous conductive parts at a substantially equal potential. - 3.1.6 equipotential bonding conductor [IEC 60050-826]: A protective conductor for ensuring equipotential bonding. - 3.1.7 main earthing terminal [IEC 60050-826]: A terminal or bar provided for the connection of protective conductors, including equipotential bonding conductors and conductors for functional earthing, if any, to the means of earthing. - 3.1.8 neutral conductor (N) [IEC 60050-826]: A conductor connected to the neutral point of a system and capable of contributing to the transmission of electrical energy. - 3.1.9 protective conductor (PE) [IEC 60050-826]: A conductor required by some measures for protection against electric shock by electrically connecting any of the following parts: - exposed conductive parts; - extraneous conductive parts; - main earthing terminal;
-- earth electrode;

-- earthed point of the source or artificial neutral.

-3.1.10 PEN conductor

-An earthed conductor combining the functions of both protective conductor and neutral conductor.
+- earth electrode; - earthed point of the source or artificial neutral. - 3.1.10 PEN conductor [IEC 60050-826]: An earthed conductor combining the functions of both protective conductor and neutral conductor.

-3.2 Definitions for telecommunication earthing installations

-3.2.1 bonding network (BN)

-A set of interconnected conductive structures that provides an electromagnetic shield for electronic systems and personnel at frequencies from d.c. to low rf.
-The term "electromagnetic shield", denotes any structure used to divert, block or impede the passage of electromagnetic energy.
-In general, a BN need not be connected to earth but all BNs considered in this Recommendation will have an earth connection.
+3.2 Terms defined in this Recommendation

-The following definitions of BN configurations are illustrated in Figure 1/K.27.
+The definitions of BN configurations are illustrated in Figures 1 and 2.